 A Tier 2 inventory model has been developed to calculate emissions from the major ruminant livestock categories (Clark et al., 2003), in line with good practice guidelines (IPCC, 2000, 2006).
-This national model is constantly being improved through new research.
-New Zealand's modelling for the major livestock categories is considered to be close to a Tier 3 methodology due to its use of thoroughly researched country-specific emission factors and the use of monthly data intervals for livestock populations, animal productivity and pasture quality.
-Figure 5.1.5 outlines the methodology used to estimate emissions for the four major livestock categories.
+The national model is constantly being improved through new research.
+New Zealand's modelling for the major livestock categories is considered to be close to a Tier 3 methodology,

 Agricultural production (meat, milk and wool) and livestock population data are combined with data on the total metabolisable energy (ME) content of the animal's diet.
-This is used to determine the level of feed intake required to meet total annual productivity levels of the livestock categories, which is then multiplied by a CH4 emission factor (or a suitable alternative methodology) to calculate CH4 emissions from enteric fermentation.
-Information on the nitrogen content of feed is used with dry-matter intake (DMI) to calculate nitrogen intake and subsequent nitrogen excretion, and hence N2O emissions.
+This is used to determine the level of feed intake required to meet total annual productivity levels of the livestock categories, which is then multiplied by a $CH_4$ emission factor (or a suitable alternative methodology) to calculate $CH_4$ emissions from enteric fermentation.
+Information on the nitrogen content of feed is used with dry-matter intake (DMI) to calculate nitrogen intake and excretion, and N2O emissions.